 What You Need to Make Nut-Free Trail Mix

 - Pumpkin and Sunflower seeds Use sprouted or roasted and lightly salted seeds.
-They contain polyunsaturated and monounsaturated fats and phytosterols, in addition to protein and fiber.
+Seeds contain healthy fats, specifically polyunsaturated and monounsaturated fats, and phytosterols, in addition to protein and fiber.
 They add a nice crunch to trail mix.
 Pumpkin seeds are also known as pepitas.
+If you run out of seeds, crunchy chickpeas would be a good substitute... or great addition.

 - Craisins Sweetened dried cranberries.
 Contain antioxidants, vitamins, and fiber.
 They also contribute energy and flavor.